Mathématique: Intergalactic Gate Bridge

 “Yeah,” Carter whispers.

 “Here’s the thing though, Sam.
 From my room, I can see the stars.
 Don’t tell anyone this, but I actually picked my room on Atlantis so that, for the majority of the year, I can see along the vector that would connect Pegasus and the Milky Way.
-At first, it was just—I don’t know.
+At first, it was—I don’t know.
 Call it nostalgia.”

 Carter nods.